Queen Camilla: Other areas

 Camilla is a supporter of animal welfare and patron of many animal welfare charities, including Battersea Dogs & Cats Home and president of Brooke.
 She often visits other animal shelters to show her support and to see how the animals are cared for.
 Camilla, who had owned two Jack Russell Terriers named Rosie and Tosca, adopted two rescue puppies of the same breed named Beth and Bluebell from Battersea Dogs and Cats Home in 2011 and 2012, respectively, followed by another rescue named Moley in 2025.
 Also in 2012, she opened two veterinary facilities at the University of Bristol's School of Veterinary Sciences at Langford in Somerset, which provide treatment for sick animals.
 In 2015, she worked with department store Fortnum & Mason to sell 250 jars of honey produced by bees in her private garden in Wiltshire; the jars, priced at £20, sold out in two weeks and the proceeds were donated to the Medical Detection Dogs charity, of which she is a patron.
 Since then, she sends a limited edition of honey every year to Fortnum & Mason, with proceeds donated to her other charities.

 Camilla supports organisations around the world working to combat poverty and homelessness.
 She is the patron of Emmaus UK, and in 2013, during her solo trip to Paris, she went to see the work done by the charity in that city.
 Every year around Christmas, she visits Emmaus communities across the United Kingdom.
 In a similar vein, she is a staunch supporter of credit unions, which she states are a "real force for change in the financial landscape, serve the people, not profit" and "provide a friendly financial community where members mutually benefit from advice, as well as savings accounts and loans."
 She annually hosts disabled and terminally ill children from her patronages Helen & Douglas House and Roald Dahl's Marvellous Children's Charity for lunch at Clarence House, where they also decorate the Christmas tree.
 She also supports healthy-eating, anti-FGM, arts and heritage related organisations and programmes.
+Camilla has said that she volunteered for a Meals on Wheels service as a teenager.

+Camilla also expressed her support for press freedom and the work of journalists.
+In 2023, she was made an honorary member of the Foreign Press Association, stating in a speech that "journalism was vital to freedom of expression in a democratic system."
+In 2026, the Journalists’ Charity with Camilla as its patron, established The Queen Camilla Future of Journalism Awards, which will provide 25 winning young journalists every year with funding, training, and mentorship.

 In March 2022 and amid the Russian invasion of Ukraine, Camilla made a "substantial" donation to the Daily Mails refugee campaign.
 In February 2023, she and Charles donated to the Disasters Emergency Committee (DEC) which was helping victims of the 2023 Turkey–Syria earthquakes.